jaredonsolana/python_raydium_cli/README.md

 # Instructions

+Clone the repo, and run
+''''
+python setup.py
+''''

-Clone the repo, and add your Private Key (Base58 string) and RPC to the config.py.
+add your Private Key (Base58 string) and RPC to the config.py.

 **When swapping, you must use the pool id, also known as the pair address.
 Do not use the mint aka token address.**